Sample Outline of a Basic Wedding Ceremony:

 Blessing of the Rings:

 “Made in a circle, these rings signify an eternal union with no end.
 Made of precious metals, they symbolize the value of your relationship.
 Wear them as symbols of love and honor, joy and commitment.”
-(I typically say a little bit more about the rings that is touching and romantic.)
+(We typically say a little bit more about the rings that is touching and romantic.)

 As each person places the ring on the other’s hand: "'With this ring, I thee wed' or 'I give you this ring as a symbol of my vow', and offer you all that I am, all that I have, and all that I shall be.
 'In honor of our love' or 'In the name of the Father, Son and Holy Spirit.'"